sagarkrishnasuresh/JAVA_TRAINING/src/main/java/com/example/jsonExample/README.md

     - Less readable and harder to manage for complex data.

 ### **Class Approach**

 - **Advantages**:
     - Provides type safety and better readability.
     - Easier to work with and maintain.
 - **Disadvantages**:
     - Requires defining Java classes for JSON structure.

+### **JSON Sorting**

+- **Advantages**:
+    - Allows structured sorting of JSON data.
+    - Can handle sorting by multiple fields using custom `Comparator` logic.
+- **Disadvantages**:
+    - Requires deserialization and serialization steps.

 ---

 Feel free to explore the examples provided in the `jsonExample` folder to deepen your understanding of JSON handling in Java!